As a general rule, link references to documents at first mention only.

 The Government of Alberta has released the Alberta Dam and Canal Safety Directive.
 [Link to the landing page and not to any specific version of the PDF, in case things change over time.]

-If the document you’re producing will be widely or frequently used in print form, consider including the full URL in the body of the text.
+If the document you’re producing will be widely or frequently used in print form (e.g., a one-pager to hand out at a town hall meeting), consider including the full URL in the body of the text.

 Licensees should adhere to the guidelines provided by External Body (https://www.externalbody.com/guidelines).